elevationtools/anyform/docs/narrated_example.md

 modification time tracks when this happened, which is used to avoid repeating the operation if nothing has changed since the last time run.

-`logs/stdout_stderr` contains the stdout and stderr (merge together) of the latest run.
+`logs/TIMESTAMP-{ctl,stamp}-stdout_stderr` contains the stdout and stderr (merge together) of the latest run, with the stamp-time and run-time logs split into different files.